 These along with the other topics discussed are all helpful tips for you to determine if you are being catfished.
 The reason this is so common is that we are non-military people are not familiar with the rules and regulations in military life, and it is easy when we care for someone to believe what they tell us when we are not informed and update on military procedures.

-We are here to help determine fact from fraud.
+Social Catfish is here to help when it comes to how to check if a soldier is real.
 Social Catfish’s reverse lookup is fully equipped for these types of situations and has helped many people verify if your soldier is real before you are scammed!

 Alternatively, you can hire one of our Search Specialist who will take all the information you provide us and do all the hard work for you: